OpenMoonRay/openmoonray-docs/docs/moonray/maps/OpenVdbMap_v2.md

   - from OpenVdbGeometry = 1

   <p>Where to look for the vdb filename.
 Choose 'from texture' to specify a .vdb filename directly via the 'texture' attribute.
-Choose 'from OpenVdbGeometry' to use the .vdb filename and transform from an OpenVdbGeometry object in the scene using the 'openvdb geometry' attribute<\p>
+Choose 'from OpenVdbGeometry' to use the .vdb filename and transform from an OpenVdbGeometry object in the scene using the 'openvdb geometry' attribute</p>

   </p>